bbauska/JS-CellarDoor/README.md

 sumUpTo(5) returns 1 + 2 + 3 + 4 + 5 = 15
 ```

 As you can see, the function starts returning values as it "unwinds" the recursion.
+It returns
-It returns in the reverse order of the function calls, which is why it's called "unwinding".
+in the reverse order of the function calls, which is why it's called "unwinding".

-## A Look At The Call Stack
+<h3>A Look At The Call Stack</h3>

-As I said above, the call stack is a LIFO (last in, first out) data structure, which means that the last function that was added to the call stack is the first one to be removed.
-This is why the function calls are returned in the reverse order of the function calls.
+As I said above, the call stack is a LIFO (last in, first out) data structure, which means that
+the last function that was added to the call stack is the first one to be removed.
+This is why
+the function calls are returned in the reverse order of the function calls.

 When we first call `sumUpTo(5)`, it is added to the call stack.
-Then, `sumUpTo(4)` is added to the call stack and so on...
+Then, `sumUpTo(4)` is added to
+the call stack and so on...
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ JS-Cellardoor.bauska.github.io ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->